Hamza-Megahed/urlwatch/README.md

 changes.
 The change notification will include the URL that has changed and a unified diff of what has changed.

-UPDATE: Adding feature taking a screenshot of the changed websites using [rendertron](https://github.com/GoogleChrome/rendertron)
+UPDATE: Adding feature of taking a screenshot of the changed websites using [rendertron](https://github.com/GoogleChrome/rendertron) and send it Via Telegram.

 DEPENDENCIES
 ------------